 Measures Minimum (25% payout) Target (50% payout) Maximum (100% payout) Weighting % Average return on equity 1 7.0% 8.5% 10.0% 20 Cost efficiency (adjusted jaws) Positive 1.5% 3.0% 20 Relative total shareholder return 2 At median of the peer group.
 Straight-line vesting between minimum and maximum.
 At upper quartile of the peer group.
-20 Global Standards including risk and compliance Status of AML DPA.
+20 Global Standards including risk and complianceStatus of AML DPA.
 Not applicable Not applicable Met all commitments to achieve closure of the AML DPA and protect HSBC from further regulatory censure for financial crime compliance failings.
-25 Achieve and sustain compliance with Global Financial Crime Compliance policies and procedures. and quantitative inputs such as Group Financial Crime Risk asse y the Committee based on a num feedback from the Financial Syst essment against Financial Crime (and achievement of the long-ter em Vulnerabilities Committee, Strategy International client revenues 50% 51% 52% 15 (Share of revenues supported by international network) 00,0 52,5 .0 Revenue synergies (Share of revenues supported by universal banking model) 22% 23% 24% • Employee 3 (Results of employee survey) 65% 67% 70% Customer (Based on customer recommendation in home country markets) Rank within top three in at least two of the four RBWM and CMB customer segments in home country markets.
+25 Achieve and sustain compliance with Global Financial Crime Compliance policies and procedures. and quantitative inputs such as Group Financial Crime Risk asso em Vulnerabilities Committee, Strategy International client revenues (Share of revenues supported by international network) 50% 51% 52% 15 Revenue synergies (Share of revenues supported by universal banking model) 22% 23% 24% Employee3 (Results of employee survey) 65% 67% 70% Customer (Based on customer recommendation in home country markets) Rank within top three in at least two of the four RBWM and CMB customer segments in home country markets.
 Rank within top three in three of the four RBWM and CMB customer segments in home country markets.
 Rank within top three in all four RBWM and CMB customer segments in home country markets.
-Total 100 minimum perioriantics was not achieved at the end of the perioriantic period.
+Total 100

 Significant items are excluded from the profit attributable to ordinary shareholders of the company for the purpose of computing adjusted return on equity.

-The peer group for the 2016 award is: Australia and New Zealand Banking Group, Bank of America, Barclays, BNP Paribas, Citigroup, Credit Suisse Group, DBS Group Holdings,
+The peer group for the 2016 award is: Australia and New Zealand Banking Group, Bank of America, Barclays, BNP Paribas, Citigroup, Credit Suisse Group, DBS Group Holdings, Deutsche Bank, JPMorgan Chase & Co., Lloyds Banking Group, Standard Chartered and UBS Group